rendrap/miss-devi/_pages/publications.md

 </div>
 <div class="col-sm-7">

-Devi Parikh, [Y. Mehta][340] and [K. Jahan][341]
+Devi Parikh, [Yusuf A. Mehta][mehta] and [Kauser Jahan][jahan]

-[Evaluate the Effect of Ground Tire Rubber on Laboratory Rutting Performance of Asphalt Concrete Mixtures][347]
+[Evaluate the Effect of Ground Tire Rubber on Laboratory Rutting Performance of Asphalt Concrete Mixtures][ihwc-12]

 _Proceedings of Industrial and Hazardous Waste Conference_, 2002

 Try to solve the new Formula Cube!
 It works exactly like a Rubik's Cube but it is only $2, from China.
-Learn to solve it with the tutorial on rubiksplace.com or use the [solver to calculate][348] the solution in a few steps.
+Learn to solve it with the tutorial on rubiksplace.com or use the [solver to calculate][rubik] the solution in a few steps.

 </div>
 </div><hr>